Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-Seting execute permission to a file, no owner, no group owner permission, but user permission allowed 9-Setting the mode of a file
-10-Setting the mode of a file to mirror that of another file
+10-Setting the mode of a file to mirror that of another file 11-Adding execute permissions to all subdirectories of the current directory for the owner, group owner and all users